Qovery/Replibyte/README.md

 ![replibyte cover](assets/replibyte%20-%20synchronize%20your%20cloud%20databases.jpg)

-Replibyte is a standalone Golang application to replicate your cloud databases from one place to the other.
+Replibyte is a standalone application to replicate your cloud databases from one place to the other.

 ---------